An explicit bound for the log-canonical degree of curves on open surfaces: Introduction and statement of results

 Let $X$ be a minimal complex projective surface of general type such that $K_X^2 > c_2(X)$, in \cite{bogomolov-families}, Bogomolov proved the well known result according to which irreducible curves of fixed geometric genus on $X$ form a bounded family.
 Since Bogomolov's argument depended on the analysis of curves contained in a certain closed set (see \cite{deschamps-courbes} for an exposition), his remarkable result was not effective.
 Indeed, Bogomolov was able to prove that curves in this closed set form a bounded family by considerations involving algebraic foliations but without providing an explicit bound on their degree.
 Because of this, in a deformation of the surface $X$, the number of either rational or elliptic curves might in principle tend to infinity.
 This situation can be ruled out providing an upper bound on the canonical degree of irreducible curves on $X$ by a function of the invariants of $X$ and the geometric genus of the curve.
 The existence of such a function and its form was then conjectured in various places and in slightly different contexts, see for instance \cite[\S 9]{tian-ke_algebraic_manifolds}, with the function depending only on $K^2_X$, $c_2(X)$ and the geometric genus of the curve.
 The conjecture was proved with some restrictive hypothesis on the singularities of the curve involved by Langer in \cite{langer-orbifold} and finally in its full generality by Miyaoka in \cite{miyaoka-orbibundle}.
 It is interesting to note that part of Miyaoka's result can be recovered by methods closer in spirit to the original argument of Bogomolov, see McQuillan \cite[Corollary 1.3]{mcquillan-mixed}, though one is able to prove the existence of the afore mentioned function no explicit form can be established.

 The aim of the present paper is to prove a bound as in \cite{miyaoka-orbibundle} but in the contest of open surfaces.
 Let then $X$ be a smooth projective surface, $C$ be an irreducible curve and $D$ a simple normal crossing divisor on $X$.
 In what follows we will assume that the curve $C$ is not part of the boundary divisor $D$, even if not explicitly stated.
 Regarding divisors and line bundles we will generally follow the terminology and notation of \cite{lazarsfeld-positivityI}, in particular a simple normal crossing divisor is a reduced divisor whose components are smooth and cross normally.
+Moreover, given a divisor $D$ we identify its support, $\mathrm{Supp}\ (D)$ with the underlying effective reduced divisor.

 First of all, following Miyaoka \cite{miyaoka-orbibundle}, we are going to prove a Bogomolov-Miyaoka-Yau inequality for the couple $(X, D+\alpha C)$, $\alpha \in [0,1]$ a rational number, and then deduce our bound from this inequality.
 In order to state the result we need a couple of definitions.